KenrySanchez/Twitter-Vaccune19-Analysis/README.md

 ## TWITTER API CONNECTION

-1. At the Root folder, there is a `twitter4j.properties` with the credentials.
+1. At the Root folder, there is a `twitter4j.properties` file with the credentials.

 - `oauth.consumerKey`: Twitter API key.
 - `oauth.consumerSecret`: Twitter API key secret.